cosmaadrian/time-enriched-multimodal-depression-detection/README.md

 Please contact the respective authors for accessing the data.

 After getting the data, two json files with the dates of the posts need to be created.
-For generating the files, the scripts format-reddit-2.py and format-twitter.py should be used.
+For generating the files, the scripts  should be used: `scripts/format-reddit-2.py` and `scripts/format-twitter.py`.

 ### Running experiments